GetPageSpeed/nginx-extras-docs/docs/modules/doh.md

 ---

 title: "NGINX module for serving DNS-over-HTTPS (DOH) requests"
 description: "RPM package nginx-module-doh.
 Simple NGINX module for serving DNS-over-HTTPS (DOH) requests.
 CAVEAT EMPTOR: This module is experimental, even though I have been using it successfully with both Firefox and Curl, there may be undiscovered bugs.
-Zone transfer is currently not officially supported. "
+Zone transfer is currently not officially supported."

 ---